The Definitive List of Best Cities to Raise a Family in California

 This Sonoma County town, known for its wineries, has a little more than 175,000 residents.
 With hot summers and cold winters, Santa Rosa has a good air quality index, and it’s a choice of many young parents.

 Public schools rank above the average, and public parks, swimming pools, museums, and cinemas are something this town is proud of.
-It’s the home of Snoopy, and your little ones will love it.
+It’s the home of Snoopy, so if you are moving with a dog, both your pet and your little ones will love it.

 It won’t be hard to find a job there, and after work, you can hit the Sonoma Coast State Beach, which is only half an hour away.
 The traffic is regular, and you’ll have access to one of the top cycling destinations in the world, known for its bike-friendly paths and scenic routes.
 Santa Rosa is also home to many local shops, so you can even start your own business.